Willi Castro Preview, Player Props: Twins vs. Rays

 Willi Castro At The Plate

-- Castro is batting .258 with 17 doubles, four triples, six home runs and 27 walks.
+- Castro has 17 doubles, four triples, six home runs and 27 walks while batting .254.

-- He has gone deep in five games this season (5.2%), leaving the park in 1.8% of his plate appearances.
+- In 5.2% of his games this year, he has homered, and 1.7% of his trips to the plate.

-- Castro has an RBI in 23 of 96 games this season, with multiple RBI in four of them.
+- Castro has driven in a run in 23 games this year (23.7%), including four games with more than one RBI (4.1%).
 He has also driven home three or more of his team's runs in one contest.

+- In 38 of 97 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.